 - 5 Volt Power Supply

-After designing the schematic diagram of the Relay Module, the assembled components and wiring are too clumsy and look unprofessional.
+After designing the schematic diagram of the Relay Module, the assembled components and wiring are too clumsy and looked unprofessional.
 In fact, the wiring also has a chance of loose connection.
-Then I realised that we need to design the whole system small so that it will fit in a small board.
+Then I realised that we need to design the whole system small so that it will fit on a small board.
 To give it a clean and professional look I decided to build its PCB prototype using EasyEDA software as it is so simple to use.
 Now come to the main part, where we need to order our PCB prototype.
 I always prefer PCBWay for their quality assurance, fastest delivery and also for 24/7 customer support.

 I’ve done several runs with PCBWay and am happy with the results, it’s good quality.
 The etching, solder mask, and hole sizes are all done well and that is what matters to me.
 It takes a few hours for a design to get approved and then a couple of days to finish and ship.
 With more than a decade in the field of PCB prototypes and fabrication, PCBWay has proved its assurance from time to time.
 They always look at the needs of the customer from different regions in terms of quality, on-time delivery, cost-effectiveness and any other demanding requests.